John McGuirk

 John McGuirk (born 2 March 1984) is an Irish writer and political commentator.
-He is a contributor to The Irish Catholic and an editor of Gript, a news outlet that is a member of the Press Council of Ireland.
+He is a contributor to The Irish Catholic and was formerly editor of Gript, a news outlet that is a member of the Press Council of Ireland, until 2026 when he was suspended during a dispute, and later resigned.

 McGuirk and Gript have both been described as conservative, right-wing, and far-right.
-McGuirk does not agree with being labelled as "far-right" and has engaged in legal action against others for defamation for using the term.
+McGuirk does not agree with being labelled as "far-right" and has successfully engaged in legal action against others for defamation for using the term.

 Early life

 McGuirk was born in Ballybay, County Monaghan.
 He studied for the Leaving Cert at St. Macartan’s College in Monaghan.
 He subsequently attended Trinity College Dublin where he was involved in student politics and graduated with a B.A. in political science in 2006.

 Career

-He has worked in various public relations roles and as a communications manager for Declan Ganley's Rivada Networks.
-He has been the editor of Gript Media, which describes its primary aim as supporting news and debate "without the liberal filter," since 2020.
+McGuirk has worked in various public relations roles and as a communications manager for Declan Ganley's Rivada Networks.
 He also writes for the Irish Catholic.
 McGuirk has appeared as a guest on Irish broadcast media, including The Last Word and Tonight with Vincent Browne.